telerik/maui-docs/controls/map/pan-and-zoom.md

 <snippet id='map-interactionmode-settintsource' />

->note In the example the .shp file is loaded as an EmbeddedResource, there are other options as well, please check them in the [ShapefileLayer]({%slug map-layers-shapefilelayer%}) topic.
+>note In the example the `.shp` file is loaded as an `EmbeddedResource`, there are other options as well, please check them in the [ShapefileLayer]({%slug map-layers-shapefilelayer%}) topic.

 ## Zoom Level Support